 - 2.1.
 The Student will normally be given at least 10 working days' notice of the date and time of the Hearing.
-In all cases, the Student will be informed of: - i. the matters to be considered at the Hearing, including a Statement of Case and all supporting evidence in the case of disciplinary, fitness to practise and withdrawal matters - ii. the parameters of the Hearing if there has been a finding of fact by another party (e.g. by a criminal court, sporting body, employer, placement) confirm that the primary purpose of the Hearing is to consider the implications for the University and penalty / sanction, not rehear the case - iii. the Panel membership - iv. their right to be accompanied by a 'Friend' - v. the need to supply the names of any witnesses and declare any conflict of interest with Panel members (see 2.2. below) within 2 working days of receiving the notice - vi. whether they can ask witnesses questions directly or through the Panel's Chair - vii. the need to supply any written submissions no later than 2 working days before the Hearing (failure by the Student to supply their evidence by this deadline, may result in a delay in the proceedings see 4.2 below) - viii. the fact that the Hearing may proceed in their absence
+In all cases, the Student will be informed of: - i. the matters to be considered at the Hearing, including a Statement of Case and in the case of disciplinary, fitness to practise and withdrawal matters, all supporting evidence - ii. the parameters of the Hearing if there has been a finding of fact by another party (e.g. by a criminal court, sporting body, employer, placement) confirm that the primary purpose of the Hearing is to consider the implications for the University and penalty / sanction, not rehear the case - iii. the Panel membership - iv. their right to be accompanied by a 'Friend' - v. the need to supply the names of any witnesses and declare any conflict of interest with Panel members (see 2.2. below) within 2 working days of receiving the notice - vi. whether they can ask witnesses questions directly or through the Panel's Chair - vii. the need to supply any written submissions no later than 2 working days before the Hearing (failure by the Student to supply their evidence by this deadline, may result in a delay in the proceedings see 4.2 below) - viii. the fact that the Hearing may proceed in their absence

 - 2.2.
+If there is a potential need for a Hearing, or any aspect of the Hearing to be conducted virtually, the suitability and implications of this will be discussed with the Student before any such arrangements are made.
+Each case will be considered on an individual basis and should ensure that the Student's right to a fair hearing is maintained. - 2.3.
 The Student will need to declare any conflict of interest or any other reason why one of the Panel members would not be able to fairly judge their case in advance of the Hearing.
 The Student should put their case in writing to the Chair, who will consult with the Student Appeals and Complaints Officer and Students' Union as appropriate, and judge whether the proposed Panel members should be changed.
 The judgement of the Chair will be final.
 If the Student's challenge is to the Chair's selection, the Student should put their case in writing to the Student Appeals and Complaints Officer at studentappealsandcomplaints@northumbria.ac.uk.
-The decision of the Student Appeals and Complaints Officer will be final Papers will only be sent to the Panel members, after the Panel membership has been confirmed or no objections from the Student have been received. - 2.3.
+The decision of the Student Appeals and Complaints Officer will be sent to the Panel members, after the Panel membership has been confirmed or no objections from the Student have been received. - 2.4.
 All students are expected to attend Hearings.
 Failure by the Student to attend after receiving proper notice of the Hearing, does not prevent the case proceeding in their absence and a decision being taken.
-If the Student provides a valid reason for their non-attendance, the Panel may agree for the Hearing to be re-arranged at the next available opportunity. - 2.4.
+If the Student provides a valid reason for their non-attendance, the Panel may agree for the Hearing to be re-arranged at the next available opportunity. - 2.5.
 Confidentiality will be maintained in so far as is consistent with these regulations and the need to conduct a full and fair investigation.